MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-supported-file-formats.md

 - The file size limit for a video, image, or 3D object is 128 MB.
 Transcoding might occur when uploading, which might change the size of the file that needs to be stored.
 This change can cause the upload to fail if the file is too large.

 - Dynamics 365 Guides uses meters as the default scale unit.
-If your 3D object scale is set to millimeters when you export from your CAD solution, the model is converted to meters in Dynamics 365 Guides.
-For example, if your model is 50 millimeters, it's converted to 50 meters.
-To ensure size consistency between your CAD solution and Dynamics 365 Guides, make sure to set your model scale unit to meters when you  export.
+If your 3D object scale is set to millimeters when you export from your CAD solution, the object is converted to meters in Dynamics 365 Guides.
+For example, if your object is 50 millimeters, it's converted to 50 meters.
+To ensure size consistency between your CAD solution and Dynamics 365 Guides, make sure to set your object scale unit to meters when you export.

 - Some glTF files might have dependencies in other folders.
 During upload, if the app doesn't have permissions to those folders, errors can occur, or 3D objects in the gallery might be broken.
 When you upload glTF objects, make sure that you have permissions to all dependencies, or that all dependencies are in the same folder.